Free Kitchen Hacks eBook

 Use a spatula to gently fold the chocolate chips into the batter.

-Use a heaping tablespoon of batter to fill your prepped mini muffin tin with the brownie batter.
+Line or spray your muffin tin so they easily release once baked.
+Then, use a heaping tablespoon of batter to fill your prepped mini muffin tin with the brownie batter.
 Each little muffin cup should be filled about 3/4 of the way.

 This brownie recipe makes enough batter for 24 equal-sized brownie rounds.